HEDIS® Tip Sheet

 • Encourage use of telehealth appointments for follow-up visits.

-• Educate providers/patients on the importance of mental health follow up.
+• Educate patients on the importance of follow-up and adhering to treatment recommendations.

 • Schedule follow up visits as soon as possible and educate patients, utilizing teach back methods, on the importance of keeping follow-up appointments.